tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 Then we will give an [intro to HTML and CSS](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core) by creating routes and views in our server.

-### Lesson 11 Tue 6/24/25
+---

-We begin by reviewing how to succeed in this class (as all work has to be submitted by 7/3 before midnight).
-The grade is based on the percentage of skills you master.
+### How to succeed in this course
+The course grade is based on the percentage of skills you master.

 There are 16 skills
 * the programming project skills proj1 proj2 proj3 proj4 -- if you demonstrate mastery of any of the projN skils, you automatically get credit for all of the previous ones, whether you submitted them or not